01mf02/jq-lang-spec/semantics.md

 - "$.$": Returns its input value.
 This is the identity filter.
 - $n$ or $s$: Returns the value corresponding to the number $n$ or string $s$.
 - $\$x$: Returns the value currently bound to the variable $\$x$.
-  Wellformedness of the filter (as defined in @sec:mir) ensures that whenever we evaluate $\$x$, it must have been substituted, for example by a surrounding call to $f \jqas \$x | g$.
+  Wellformedness of the filter (as defined in @sec:ir) ensures that whenever we evaluate $\$x$, it must have been substituted, for example by a surrounding call to $f \jqas \$x | g$.
 - $[]$ or $\{\}$: Creates an empty array or object.